caneara/iodine/README.md

 ## Contributing

 Thank you for considering a contribution to Iodine.
-You are welcome to submit pull requests containing additional rules, however to be accepted, they must explain what they do, be useful to others, and include a suitable test to confirm they work correctly.
+You are welcome to submit a PR containing additional rules, however to be accepted, they must explain what they do, be useful to others, and include a suitable test to confirm they work correctly.

 ## Support the project